UART Bus

 • baud_rate (Required, int): The baud rate of the UART bus.

 • tx_pin (Optional, Pin): The pin to send data to from the ESP’s perspective.
 Use the full pin schema and set inverted: true to invert logic levels.
+Not supported by host platform.

 • rx_pin (Optional, Pin): The pin to receive data on from the ESP’s perspective.
 Use the full pin schema and set inverted: true to invert logic levels.
+Not supported by host platform.

 • rx_buffer_size (Optional, int): The size of the buffer used for receiving UART messages.
 Increase if you use an integration that needs to read big payloads from UART.
 Defaults to 256.